ENCCS/hpda-python/content/dask.rst

 Each cluster will be allocated with a given number of "workers" associated with CPU and RAM and the Dask scheduling system automatically maps jobs to each worker.

+Dask provides four different schedulers:

+  - threading: a single-machine scheduler backed by a thread pool
+  - processes: a single-machine scheduler backed by a process pool
+  - sync: a single-threaded scheduler, used for debugging
+  - distributed: a distributed scheduler for executing on multiple machines

-Here we will focus on using a LocalCluster, and it is recommended to use a distributed sceduler ``dask.distributed``.
+Here we will focus on using a ``LocalCluster``, and it is recommended to use a distributed sceduler ``dask.distributed``.
 It is more sophisticated, offers more features, but requires minimum effort to set up.
 It can run locally on a laptop and scale up to a cluster.
 We can start a LocalCluster scheduler which makes use of all the cores and RAM